Saudi oil tankers hit by 'sabotage attacks' as Gulf tensions soar

 The increasing tensions come after Tehran said Wednesday it had stopped respecting limits on its nuclear activities agreed under a 2015 deal with major powers.

-Iran said it was responding to the sweeping unilateral sanctions that Washington has reimposed since it quit the agreement one year ago, which have dealt a severe blow to the Iranian economy.
+Iran said it was responding to the sweeping unilateral sanctions that Washington has reimposed since it quit the agreement one year ago.

 Pompeo revised his travel plans to include a visit to Brussels on Monday to hold talks with French, British and German officials on "pressing matters" including Iran, a State Department official said